Seoul Grand Park: History

 The Seoul Zoo was created on November 1, 1909, by the Japanese, in the former royal palace of Changgyeonggung, which was under the changed name of Changgyeongwon or Changgyeong Park, the "gung" standing for the Korean word 'palace', and the "won" standing for the Korean word 'park'.
-The zoo opened in November 1st, 1909 with 361 animals from 73 species, including Siberian tigers, kangaroos, ostriches, camels, orangutans.
+The zoo opened in November 1st, 1909 with 361 animals from 73 species, including Siberian tigers, kangaroos, ostriches, camels, and orangutans.
 The Japanese also built a botanical garden, and museum on the site.

 Towards the end of World War II the Japanese gave orders to kill the animals in the zoo, poisoning 150 animals.
 Animals that survived this had to also survive the end of the war, when all the remaining zookeepers fled the zoo.

 After independence in 1945 and the turmoil and destruction of the 1950–53 Korean War, the zoo was restocked through donations of wealthy Koreans as well as gifts from foreign zoos.
 The zoo was maintained by the South Korean government at Changgyeongwon.

 Public opinion appealing for the relocation of Changgyeongwon and the restoration of Changgyeonggung increased.
 In addition, many of the Changgyeongwon facilities were in desperate need of renovation, and the aging park was struggling to accommodate visitors.
 Makgye-dong, Gwacheon City, was selected as the site for the new zoo, and construction began in 1979.
 Although some animals were relocated to the new zoo, most were independently imported.
-In May 1st, 1984, Seoul Zoo was opened to the public.
+On May 1, 1984, Seoul Zoo was opened to the public.

-On July 27, 1987, due to the heavy rain that occurred at the time, a landslide occurred around 5:00 am in the area of the Carnivore Enclosure section where 21 animals of 7 species were housed.
-This complete destruction, the tiger cage's isolation fence was destroyed in half, and two coyotes escaped, were captured and reaccommodated.
-Assuming that the jaguars housed in the zoo died after being buried in the soil, Seoul Zoo find the corpse, but it was not found.
+On July 27, 1987, due to the heavy rains, a landslide occurred around 5:00 am in the area of the Carnivore Enclosure section where 21 animals of seven species were housed.
+Half of the tiger cage's isolation fence was destroyed.
+Two coyotes escaped, were captured and reaccommodated.
+The jaguars housed in the zoo were presumed dead, but their corpses were not found.
 A 10-year-old female jaguar escaped.
 It was confirmed that she had run away, and the search started at 12:00 on the same day, and at around 18:30 on July 28, 37 hours after the incident occurred, at 245m above sea level in Mt.
 Cheonggyesan, it ended with being killed.